SciWilro/cehg16-workshop/README.md

 In this second exercise, we will use the ADMIXTURE results we generated from the combined HGDP + 1000 Genomes genotype panel to make admixture predictions for new genotype samples.
-We will show that once the hard work of fitting the ADMIXTURE model has already been accomplished, estimating admixture for new samples is very fast.
+We will see that once the hard work of fitting the ADMIXTURE model has already been accomplished, estimating admixture proportions for new samples is very fast.
 Here we will continue to work with the HGDP and 1000 Genomes data, but optionally you may also apply this analysis to your own genotypes (e.g., downloaded from your Ancestry or 23andme account).

 Next: Introduce PLINK files.

+     mv 1kg_hgdp.7.P 1kg_hgdp_test.7.P.in
+     admixture -P 1kg_hgdp_test.bed 7

 *Items to include in this exercise:*